 Those who defy anti-suit injunction need to be wary of possible criminal penalties.
 Alfa-Bank v Reznik EWHC B21 decision serves as an illustration.
 Ilya Reznik, a Russian businessman, provided a personal guarantee securing the loan from Alfa-Bank to a legal entity affiliated with him.
 The personal guarantee was governed by English law and subject to LCIA arbitration in London.

 In 2016, Alfa-Bank served a demand on Reznik pursuant to the guarantee.
 An English court has granted a worldwide freezing order in aid of the claim by Alfa-Bank in the LCIA arbitration.
 Reznik did not comply with the freezing order and did not provide any information in accordance with the order.
-The English judge did an extensive analyses of whether Reznik was aware of the freezing order and LCIA arbitration and concluded that he did.
+The English judge did an extensive analysis of whether Reznik was aware of the freezing order and LCIA arbitration and concluded that he did.

 In conclusion, the judge stated the following: